 After studying with Benoît Giaux and Élise Gäbele in Namur, Jodie Devos received a Master of Art degree in 2013 at the Royal Academy of Music of London in Lillian Watson’s class.
 She also attended master classes with H. Deutsch, J. Streets, D. Denize, C. Eda- Pierre or M. Minkowski.
 She is generously supported by Asbl Do Musica and the Thirionet funds.

-In 2014 she was awarded the second prize and the audience prize at the prestigious Queen Elisabeth Competition.
-She is also the prizewinner of several national competitions such as the Bell’Arte competition, the Thirionet Funds, the Nouveaux Talents de l’Art lyrique and the Jacques Dôme Prize.
+In 2014, she was awarded the second prize and the audience prize at the prestigious Queen Elisabeth Competition.
+She is also the prizewinner of several national competitions, such as the Bell’Arte competition, the Thirionet Funds, the Nouveaux Talents de l’Art lyrique and the Jacques Dôme Prize.
 She was nominated Artiste Jeune Talent for the year 2015 by the International Classical Music Awards (ICMA).

-In 2014, she joined the Opéra Comique Academy in Paris where she could be heard in La Chauve Souris (Ida and then Adèle) and Les Mousquetaires au Couvent.
-She has also sung at the Opéra Royal de Wallonie in Il Barbiere di Siviglia (Rosina) and Orphée aux Enfers (Eurydice), at the Opéra of Montpellier in L’Enfant et les sortilèges (le Feu, le Rossignol and la Princesse) and L’Hirondelle inattendue by Laks as well as in Geneviève de Brabant by Offenbach.
+In 2014, she joined the Opéra Comique Academy, in Paris, where she could be heard in La Chauve-souris (Ida and then Adèle) and Les Mousquetaires au couvent.
+She also sang at the Opéra Royal de Wallonie in Il Barbiere di Siviglia (Rosina), Orphée aux Enfers (Eurydice) and Le Nozze di Figaro (Susanna), at the Opéra of Montpellier in L’Enfant et les sortilèges (le Feu, le Rossignol and la Princesse), L’Hirondelle inattendue by Laks as well as in Geneviève de Brabant by Offenbach.

-In concert, she sang la Chauve-souris, la Chouette, une Pastourelle with the Orchestre Philharmonique de Radio France and le Feu, le Rossignol and la Princesse at the Orchestre Philharmonique de Monte Carlo in L’Enfant et les Sortilèges, Monsieur Beaucaire by Messager with the Orchestre Philharmonique de Radio France, Pygmalion by Rameau conducted by Christophe Rousset in Potsdam, Le Chalet by Adam in Toulon, Mahler’s 4th symphony and Mozart Requiem with the Orchestre national de Belgique, Ein Sommernachtstraum by Mendelssohn with the Orchestre Philharmonique Royal de Liège, Orphée et Eurydice with Les Talens Lyriques at the Théâtre du Capitole in Toulouse, Mozart Requiem in Brussels and in New York for the Mostly Mozart Festival, Pergolesi Stabat Mater with the Morphing Chamber Orchestra, Mozart C Minor Mass with the Belgian National Orchestra, L’Elisir d’amore (Adina) and Pergolesi Stabat mater at the Théâtre des Champs-Elysées and Zoroastre (Amélite) on tour with Les Ambassadeurs .
+In concert, she sang la Chauve-souris, la Chouette, une Pastourelle with the Orchestre Philharmonique de Radio France and le Feu, le Rossignol and la Princesse with the Orchestre Philharmonique de Monte-Carlo in L’Enfant et les sortilèges, Monsieur Beaucaire by Messager with the Orchestre Philharmonique de Radio France, Pygmalion by Rameau conducted by Christophe Rousset in Potsdam, opera arias by Charles Gounod with the Orchestre National de France, Le Chalet by Adam in Toulon, Der Schauspieldirektor (Frau Herz) at the Tonhalle Zürich, Mahler 4th Symphony and Mozart Requiem with the Orchestre national de Belgique, Ein Sommernachtstraum by Mendelssohn with the Orchestre Philharmonique Royal de Liège, Orphée et Eurydice with Les Talens Lyriques at the Théâtre du Capitole in Toulouse, Mozart Requiem in Brussels and in New York for the Mostly Mozart Festival, Pergolesi Stabat Mater with the Morphing Chamber Orchestra, Mozart C Minor Mass with the Belgian National Orchestra, L’Elisir d’amore (Adina) and Pergolesi Stabat mater at the Théâtre des Champs-Elysées and Zoroastre (Amélite) on tour with Les Ambassadeurs .
 She also gave some recitals in Padova, at the Théâtre Impérial in Compiègne, at the Salle Gaveau, at the Théâtre des Bouffes du Nord, at the Flâneries musicales de Reims…